omron-sinicx/ViLaIn/README.md

 ```

 ## Results
 `results/reported_results` contains the generated PDDL problems and found plans reported in the paper.
-In the directory, there are also threesub directories for each domain:
+In the directory, there are also three subdirectories for each domain:
 - `plain`: the results without corrective reprompting
-- `refine_once`: the results refined by applying corrective reprompting for the problems in `plain`
+- `refine_once`: the results by applying corrective reprompting for the problems in `plain`
-- `refine_twice`: the results refined by applying corrective reprompting for the problems in `refine_once`
+- `refine_twice`: the results by applying corrective reprompting for the problems in `refine_once`

 ## How-To-Use
 ### Detecting Objects and Generating Captions